Nordix/xcluster/ovl/sctp/README.md

 3. The server (in the POD) sends a INIT_ACK (without addresses) and the association is succesful.

-4. The server tries to send HP to the client's multihoming addresses.
+4. The server tries to send HB to the client's multihoming addresses.
 But the source is NAT'ed to the node address.

 5. The client responds with ABORT since the source is not valid.